prose/prose/CONTRIBUTING.md

 Use `make` to build the translations with the local changes.
 `make translate` can be used to pull the latest translations from Transifex.

+If you run `make translate` you will be warned to include a `transifex.auth` file in the root directory that contains your transifex user details:

+  {
+      "user": "username",
+      "pass": "password"
+  }

 ## Submitting Pull Requests

 All pull requests should be proposed to the [master](https://github.com/prose/prose/tree/master) branch. the `gh-pages` branch manages rebuilds to the server.